 1 Introduction

 Groups fight for the resources – land, wealth, power, or otherwise – that fighting destroys.
-As such, groups could almost always divide the resources before war in a way that benefits them more than their postwar settlement.
+As such, there are many situations in which groups could divide the resources before war in a way that benefits them more than their postwar settlement.
 This is the enigma of violent conflict: why do groups engage in violent conflict when violent conflict often destroys the very thing the groups are fighting for?
 One answer is that groups suffer from a bargaining failure when negotiating for peace (Fearon 1995; Powell 2006; Reed et al. 2016).
 These bargaining failures can be caused by a lack of trust (a commitment problem) or a lack of information (an information problem).
 The commitment problem occurs when both sides are better off negotiating a peaceful agreement but neither group trusts the other to abide by negotiated agreements.
 The information problem occurs when neither side knows the other side’s power or preferences.
 If groups (1) trusted each other to abide by agreements and (2) knew the strength and preferences of the other side, they would not need to fight and each group would enjoy superior outcomes relative to their outcomes after fighting.
 I call this the bargaining perspective of group conflict.

-Another answer to the question of why group’s fight focuses on the negative attitudes, emotions, and biases that explain individual group members’ lack of trust in and lack of accurate information about the other side, as well as why groups might prefer fighting relative to a peace deal even if fighting destroys resources (Campbell 1965; Tajfel et al. 1971; Stephan, Stephan, and Oskamp 2000; Allport 1954; Runciman and Runciman 1966; Sherif et al. 1988; Ross and Ward 1995; see Böhm, Rusch, and Baron 2018 for a review of psychological theories of conflict).
+Another answer to the question of why groups fight focuses on the negative attitudes, emotions, and biases that explain individual group member’s lack of trust in and lack of accurate information about the other side, as well as why groups might prefer fighting relative to a peace deal even if fighting destroys resources (Campbell 1965; Tajfel et al. 1971; Stephan, Stephan, and Oskamp 2000; Allport 1954; Runciman and Runciman 1966; Sherif et al. 1988; Ross and Ward 1995; see Böhm, Rusch, and Baron 2018 for a review of psychological theories of conflict).
 The lack of trust can occur due to conflicts of interests and competition for scarce resources or as a natural consequence of categorization into ingroup and outgroup.
-The lack of accurate information is a consequence of group’s perceptual biases, outgroup stereotyping, and limited interaction.
-Preferences for fighting over a peace deal the other side would accept stem from self-esteem derived from feelings of group superiority and considerations of relative gains over absolute gains.
+The lack of accurate information is a consequence of the group’s perceptual biases, outgroup stereotyping, and limited interaction.
+Preferences for choosing to fight over choosing a peace deal the other side would accept stem from self-esteem derived from feelings of group superiority and considerations of relative gains over absolute gains.
 If members of opposing groups can identify common interest or a common identity, they can avoid the competition, emotions, and perceptual biases that lead to conflict.
 I call this the identity perspective of group conflict.

-In this paper, I argue that these perspectives are compatible and attempt a synthesis by applying the identity perspective to the bargaining perspective.
-There is growing interest in bridging political psychology and political economy explanations for concepts like group conflict, which is a concern for both literatures (Little and Zeitzoff 2017; Kertzer and Tingley 2018).
+In this paper, I argue that these perspectives are compatible and attempt to synthesize them by applying the identity perspective to the bargaining perspective.
+There is growing interest in bridging political psychology and political economy explanations for scenarios like group conflict, which is a concern for both literatures (Little and Zeitzoff 2017; Kertzer and Tingley 2018).
 At their heart, both perspectives focus on preferences, trust, and information, and both consider preferences based on material resources and non-material goods like values, esteem, norms, and power.
 The identity perspective tends to highlight the formation of preferences and trust and the perceptual biases that cause information asymmetries, while the bargaining perspective tends to highlight how preferences, mistrust, and information asymmetries cause conflict.
 Combining these perspectives will help scholars better understand the causes of group conflict and practitioners better develop policies to reduce group conflict.

 I begin by reviewing the bargaining perspective on group conflict, focusing on information prob-